French Indochina in World War II: 1941

 In July 1941, Japan successfully pressured the Vichy government into allowing the presence of their armed forces in Indochina.
 This was met with alarm by the United States, not only because it showed that the Japanese were willing to occupy other nations' colonial possessions in Asia, but also because Indochina had remained an important source of rubber and tin for the United States.
 Sumner Welles reported that President Roosevelt sought a compromise with the Japanese "to regard Indochina as a neutralized country the same way Switzerland had up to now by the powers as a neutralized country..."
 This suggestion was relayed to Kichisaburō Nomura, but was either not forwarded to Japanese leadership, or not considered before the outbreak of the Pacific War.
-Following Japan's attack on Pearl Harbor, Indochina would be used by Japan as a springboard to attack Malaya, the Philippines, and the Dutch Indies.
+When the Pacific War started Japan used Indochina a springboard to attack Malaya and the Philippines, and the Dutch East Indies.

 Birth of the Việt Minh

-In February, 1941, Hồ Chí Minh returned to Vietnam and established his base in a cave at Pắc Bó in Cao Bằng Province, near the Sino-Vietnamese border.
+In February 1941, Hồ Chí Minh returned to Vietnam and established his base in a cave at Pắc Bó in Cao Bằng Province, near the Sino-Vietnamese border.
 In May, the Indochinese Communist Party convened its eighth plenum where it placed nationalist goals ahead of communist goals: it prioritized the independence of Vietnam ahead of leading the communist revolution, fomenting class war, or aiding the workers.
 To that end, the plenum established the "League for the Independence of Vietnam" (Viet Nam Độc lập Đồng minh hội, Việt Minh for short).
 All Vietnamese political groups were welcomed to join the Viet Minh provided they supported ICP-led action against the Japanese and French colonizers.
 Hồ Chí Minh's greatest accomplishment during this period was unifying urban nationalist groups with his own peasant communist rebels and creating a single anti-colonial independence movement.

 Vichy agreements with Japan about Indochina

-Vichy France signed the Protocol Concerning Joint Defense and Joint Military Cooperation on July 29.
+Vichy France signed the Protocol Concerning Joint Defense and Joint Military Cooperation on 29 July.
 This agreement defined the Franco-Japanese relationship for Indochina, until the Japanese abrogated it in March 1945.
 It gave the Japanese a total of eight airfields, allowed them to have more troops present, and to use the Indochinese financial system, in return for a fragile French autonomy.
 In December, 24,000 Japanese troops sailed from Vietnam to Malaya.